SushanPoojary/SushanPoojary/README.md

 ### Hi there 👋🏼
-💬 Ask me about Web Development, System Design, and Data
+💬 Ask me about Web Development, System Design, and Data.

-🔭 I’ve developed various fullstack applications from scratch utilizing **MERN** stack along with other tools such as Docker and Kafka.
-Apart from ExpressJS, I've also worked on Spring Boot and Flask for backend.
+🔭 I’ve developed various fullstack applications from scratch utilizing **MERN** stack along with other tools such as **Docker and Kafka**.
+Apart from **ExpressJS**, I've also worked on **Spring Boot** and **Flask** for backend.

 ✨ I'm proficient in cloud deployment.
-I've deployed web apps on AWS, Vercel, Heroku, Railway, Pythonanywhere.
+I've deployed web apps on AWS, Vercel, Heroku, Railway, and Pythonanywhere.

 🌱 I’m currently learning GOlang, GraphQL, Design Patterns, and Spring Boot.